craftr-build/craftr-build-4.x/docs/index.rst

 to compile C/C++, C#, Java, etc. For example, the ``ext.platform`` Craftr module gives you access to a compiler implementation for C/C++.
 These are based on ``compiler.gcc``, ``compiler.clang`` or ``compiler.msvc`` based on your platform and environment.
-Go to :doc:`compiler_abstraction` for more information.
+Go to :ref:`compiler_abstraction` for more information.

 Frameworks
 ----------